 Drones developed by XAG for agriculture are being used in Africa to combat the massive invasions of locusts that put African agriculture in danger.
 Locusts can be targeted much better at night, as they aren't spread apart in a wide area as when flying in daylight.

-Filming night sport events
+Filming night sports events

 While it's prohibited to fly over large crowds in normal circumstances, if you have a particular nighttime sporting event and you have the proper clearance, it's a great way to capture the moment.
 Powerful nocturnal lights and an adequate temperature later in the day make doing sports at night quite rewarding and frequently engaged, and you'll be there to capture it all.

 In conclusion, you can fly your drone in the US at night for recreation purposes, but you need to do an online training session if you plan to fly commercially under the part 107 license.
-Adding additional lighting and taking note of your surrounding can do a lot in keeping your drone safe.
+Adding additional lighting and taking note of your surrounding can do a lot to keeping your drone safe.